autopi-io/documentation/docs/getting_started/autopi_canfd_pro/index.md

 import SideBySide from '@site/src/components/SideBySide';
 import CardGrid from "/components/CardGrid" ;

-This step-by-step guide will help you set up your AutoPi CAN-FD Pro.
 :::note
 The device comes pre-assembled with the SD card inside and requires just a few steps to complete the installation.